 Implementing a desk booking platform is the first crucial step toward streamlining your employee experience and maximizing the advantages a hybrid workspace offers.
 Dedicated software allows you to set up bookable desks and resources to easily manage your working environment.

 Modern desk booking software comes with enhanced mobile capabilities so your employees can use any device—desktop, smartphone, or tablet.
 Customizable, interactive, real-time maps and floor plans enable easy visualization of your space and identification of the most suitable workplace.
 You can also manage permissions and create restrictions based on office policies, roles, and other criteria.

 Along with the primary desk booking functionality, you can also leverage other tools to further optimize your operations.
-For example, with SwipedOn, you can make use of features like a digital in out board for employees, and use a staff sign in app to provide contactless employee sign in and sign out.
+For example, with SwipedOn, you can make use of features like a status in out board for employees, and use a staff sign in app to provide contactless employee sign in and sign out.
 Combining different features empowers you with a unified multifunctional platform streamlining a range of operations in your company.